Vacuums Used To Capture Silica Dust Must Be Equipped With

 Using a Regular Household Vacuum

 Many people reach for their everyday vacuum, assuming it will do the job.
-Standard vacuums usually have basic filters that capture larger debris but let microscopic particles slip through.
-The result?
-Dust spreads instead of being removed.
+Practically speaking, standard vacuums usually have basic filters that capture larger debris but let microscopic particles slip through.
+Which means the result?
+Even so, dust spreads instead of being removed.
 If you’ve ever seen a cloud of fine powder rise when you turn on a regular vacuum, you’ve witnessed the problem in action.

 Ignoring Seal Integrity

 Even a vacuum with a HEPA filter can fail if the system isn’t sealed.
-This defeats the purpose and can even damage the motor over time.
-Consider this: a loose hose or a cracked canister can let dust escape around the filter.
+On the flip side, this defeats the purpose and can even damage the motor over time.
+A loose hose or a cracked canister can let dust escape around the filter.
 Always check for cracks, worn gaskets, or loose connections before you start a job.

 Overlooking Filter Ratings

 Not all “HEPA‑like” filters are created equal.
 Some manufacturers market a filter as HEPA‑style but actually meet a lower standard.
-In real terms, if the rating isn’t clearly stated, ask the seller or check the product specifications.
 Look for the official HEPA certification label.
+If the rating isn’t clearly stated, ask the seller or check the product specifications.
 The short version is: verify the filter’s true HEPA compliance.

 Practical Tips